cardeliverynetwork/openapi.net/cdnlink/README.txt

 Database setup
 ==============
-Run create.sql from the ‘db’ directory in the extracted archive.
+Run create.sql from the ï¿½dbï¿½ directory in the extracted archive.

 Configuration
 =============